andyli/blog/content/posts/2012/2012-07-13_haxe-tips-advanced-method-overloading-with-macros.md

 ### Limitation of @:overload

 The `@:overload`
-metadata is mainly designed for writing externs, ie. to describe the native overloaded methods but not creating one.
-The Haxe compiler wouldn't check with the function body if it is really performing in the way which `@:overload` metadatas suggested.
+metadata is mainly designed for writing externs, i.e.. to describe the native overloaded methods but not creating one.
+The Haxe compiler wouldn't check with the function body if it is really performing in the way which `@:overload` metadata suggested.
 And definitely no runtime support if you do not implement it yourself.